PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

   indices.

-If you come across any other JAX functions that don't work with Catalyst (or don't already have a Catalyst equivalents), please let us know by opening a `GitHub issue <https://github.com/PennyLaneAI/catalyst/issues>`__.
+If you come across any other JAX functions that don't work with Catalyst (and don't already have a Catalyst equivalent), please let us know by opening a `GitHub issue <https://github.com/PennyLaneAI/catalyst/issues>`__.

 While leveraging ``jax.numpy`` makes it easy to port over NumPy-based